VPAC/superlinux/supercomputingwithlinux.md

 There may be an expectation that much of the content of this book is time-dependent, but an effort has been made to provide grounding in concepts as well as contemporary examples.
 There will doubtless be new releases of scientific applications, new releases of compilers and programming languages, new releases of the Linux kernel and various GNU utilities, new shell implementations, new releases of schedulers and resource managers.
 But regardless of such changes grounded principles can retain utility.
 Books like The C Programming Language Kernighan and Ritchie, 1978), The UNIX Programming Environment (Kernighan and Pike, 1984), are still useful to read for the concepts they provide.
 Obviously it is not suggested that this introductory book is even remotely of the same calibre as these classics, but rather they are cited in recognition of being inspirational texts.

 Further material from this manual draws upon training manuals produced at the Victorian Partnership for Advanced Computing over the past several years, including material written by Mike Kuiper, Andy Botting, David Bannon, Chris Samuel, and Hu Ping.
-I also wish to thank several other contributors from the Victorian Partnership for Advanced Computing who assisted in this manuscript, including Andrew Charmers, Michael D'Silva, and Craig West.
+I also wish to thank several other contributors from the Victorian Partnership for Advanced Computing who assisted in this manuscript, including Andrew Chalmers, Michael D'Silva, and Craig West.
 All errors and omissions are my own.

 This book is part of a series designed to assist researchers, systems administrators, and managers in a variety of advanced computational tasks.
 Other books that will be published in this series include: Sequential and Parallel Programming., Mathematical Applications and Programming., Data Management Tools for eResearchers., Building HPC Clusters and Clouds., Teaching Research Computing to Advanced Learners., Quality Assurance in Technical Organisations., Technical Project Management, and A History of the Victorian Partnership of Advanced Computing.